Design & Technology

 Visits and Visitors

-Where possible, we encourage children to study design though school visits and through encouraging local organisations to visit the school and work with the children.
+Where possible, we encourage children to study design through school visits and through encouraging local organisations to visit the school and work with the children.

 Extra-curricular DT